 Who Is Eligible for SNAP?

 SNAP is available to all U.S. citizens who are at or below the poverty line.
-In some locations, eligibility may be granted if the individual’s income is 130 percent or less of the federal poverty line, which is $2,379 per month (subject to change).
+Some locations grant eligibility if the individual’s income is 130 percent or less of the federal poverty line.
 The program accommodates families with more dependents by increasing the income limit.

 Examples of individuals who may qualify for SNAP include: